King's Quest III

 King's Quest III: To Heir Is Human is the third installment in the King's Quest series of graphic adventure games developed and released by Sierra On-Line in 1986.
-The game was originally released for the Apple II and PC DOS, and later ported to several other computer systems.
-It was the first title game in the series not to feature King Graham as the player character.
+The game was originally released for the Apple II and MS-DOS; it was later ported to several other computer systems.
+It was the first game in the series not to feature King Graham as the player character.

 Gameplay

-Most of the game's various lands and locations appear in the magic map.
+Most of the game's lands and locations in Llewdor appear on a magic map.
 Once the protagonist Gwydion reaches a new region, he can use the magic map to travel to a previous region.

 A real-time clock is displayed at the top of the screen, with certain actions occurring based on the clock.

 King's Quest III was markedly more difficult than its two predecessors.
 The player was required to type in magic spells line-by-line from a spell book that came with the game.
 The spells partially served as a form of copy protection, although the game already had disk-based protection.

-Gwydion's movements are controlled by the player using cursor buttons.
-In the original release version 1.01 (1986-11-08), using the AGI engine, the escape button pauses the game and there are no menus.
-Commands are accessed through the F keys, "Ctrl-", or manually typing; F1 displays a Help file listing all the commands.
+All versions of the game use the AGI engine, with Gwydion's movements controlled by the player using cursor keys, and commands issued through a text parser.
+In the original release, Version 1.01 (1986-11-08), the escape button pauses the game and there are no menus.
+Commands are accessed through the F keys, "Ctrl-", or manually typing, and F1 displays a Help file listing all the commands.
 It has disk-based copy protection.
-The version 2.14 (1988-3-15) was included in many of the King's Quest collections over the years, with the disk based self-booting copy-protection removed.
-Pushing escape brings up a menu (arrow keys can be used to choose options), and the speed controls are included in the menu.
+Version 2.14 (1988-3-15) was included in many of the King's Quest collections over the years, with the disk based copy-protection removed.
+Pushing escape brings up a menu (arrow keys can be used to choose options), and speed controls are included in the menu.